-The male condom is a thin latex rubber or polyurethane (a type of soft plastic) covering which is rolled onto an erect (hard) penis before having sex.
+The male (external) condom is a thin latex rubber or polyurethane (a type of soft plastic) covering which is rolled onto an erect (hard) penis before having sex.

 How does it protect against STIs?

-Worn on the penis during vaginal, anal or oral sex, the male condom provides a barrier which catches the guy’s semen and stops the transfer of bodily fluids between partners.
+Worn on the penis during vaginal, anal or oral sex, the male (external) condom provides a barrier which catches the guy’s semen and stops the transfer of bodily fluids between partners.

 Using a water-based lube on the outside of a condom makes it slippery, and also helps stop the condom from breaking – particularly when used for anal sex.